Asian Games: Indian shuttlers could struggle in Incheon 2014

-Not all is well with the Indian badminton squad travelling to Incheon for Asian Games, writes Asian Games
+Not all is well with the Indian badminton squad travelling to Incheon for Asian Games, which is by far the stiffest global badminton competition, lasting 11 gruelling days, writes Sanjay Sharma

 The Indian badminton team is not going to have it easy at the Asian Games in Incheon (Korea) starting Friday.
 First of all, this is by far the stiffest global badminton competition, lasting 11 gruelling days.
 The Commonwealth Games, in comparison, is a walk in the park for the top shuttlers.